komora-io/marble/README.md

 * `maintenance`: compacts backing storage files that have become fragmented.
 Blocks concurrent calls to `write_batch` but does not block readers any more than `write_batch` does.
 Returns the number of successfully rewritten objects.
-* `file_statistics`: returns statistics about live and total objects in the backing storage files.
+* `stats`: returns statistics about live and total objects in the backing storage files.

 Defragmentation is always generational, and will group rewritten objects together.
 Written objects can be further sharded based on a